microsoft/perfview/CONTRIBUTING.md

 as low as possible.

 The simple truth is that not all change is good (big surprise), and because of this, we reserve the right to reject any pull request to this repo.
-We won’t do this without rationale, and our rationale is simple at its heart.
+We wonâ€™t do this without rationale, and our rationale is simple at its heart.

 1. Complexity is bad.
-Changes that add complexity need more careful deliberation to weigh the good that comes along with it.
+Changes that add complexity need more careful deliberation to weigh the bad against the good that comes along with it.

 2. Consistency is good.
 Bugs are basically a kind of inconsistency (the program does not work as a simple understanding would assume).
 There are, of course, feature additions